connectedhealthcities/connectedhealthcities/north-east-and-north-cumbria/care-pathway-durham-planned-and-unplanned-care.md

 d) This app is also being used by several practices to inform the next planning round.
 The team is still receiving requests to develop the app to help practices measure performance against key targets.

-e) An unplanned care modelling app was developed to predict attendance at Accident and Emergency (A & E) departments.
+e) An unplanned care modelling app was developed to predict attendance at Accident and Emergency (A&E) departments.
 The A&E app was taken up by a Trust outside of the project.

 f) The team procured an appropriate infrastructure to work securely with NHS data outside of the University’s own systems.
 The team worked with the provider to develop this solution and was able to pass the learning from this process on to the team designing the regional Trusted Research Environment.